 My top two antioxidant foods are turmeric (Curcuma longa) and matcha.
 If you don’t like the taste of turmeric in your food, try a turmeric capsule.
-And while matcha powder is especially concentrated, green tea in any form is great because of the epicatechin content, which helps turn on the detox enzymes in the white blood cells, and promote the detoxification pumps inside lung, kidney, and liver cells.
+And if matcha powder is too concentrated for you, use green tea in any form—its high epicatechin content helps turn on the detox enzymes in the white blood cells, and promote the detoxification pumps inside lung, kidney, and liver cells.

 There are many natural products that can enhance the ability of the calming nerves (parasympathetic nervous system) without the side effects of drugs.
 Parasympathetic fibers need B-vitamins, both water-soluble (B1, 2, 3, 5, 7, 9, and 12) and the fat-soluble (lecithin, inositol, and phosphatidylcholine).

-Once you begin your Adderall (or other mood-altering drug) wean, you can supplement during the day with herbs and minerals that promote calm focus.
-You don’t need everything on this list: start with what you might already have in your home health care cupboard, and experiment.
+Once you begin your Adderall (or other mood-altering drug) detox, you can supplement during the day with herbs and minerals that promote calm focus.
+You don’t need everything on this list: start with what you might already have and experiment.
 Allow at least 7–10 days for each experiment, and use just two or three new supplements at a time.

 For daytime support, try St. John’s wort (fantastic for mild to moderate depression, especially for blood type A), magnolia, oats, rhodiola, lemon balm, and/or bacopa.
 All of these herbs can be found in tincture or capsule form.
 Choose what is easier for you.
 I love tinctures because they can be added to tea or smoothies, and they absorb quickly.
 But capsules are generally more convenient, especially when it comes to dosing.

-For evening and sleep support (see sidebar), consider 5-HTP (50–100 mg), GABA (I prefer the phenylated version), theanine, melatonin, and inositol (usually comes in soy- or sunflower-seed-based granules, so it’s a bit oily).
+For evening and sleep support, consider 5-HTP (50–100 mg), GABA, L-theanine, melatonin, and inositol (usually comes in soy- or sunflower-seed-based granules, so it’s a bit oily).
 For bedtime herbal choices (in tea, tincture, or capsule form) consider valerian (especially if you have pain), chamomile (great for all ages), passionflower, hops, skullcap (great for pain plus constipation), and ashwagandha.

 Sleep is a foundational element of good health and a good attitude.
 And it’s especially important when weaning and healing your body from the effects of psychoactive drugs.